ctb/titus-blog/src/2016-using-zenodo-to-archive-github.rst

 -------------------------------------------------------------------------------------------

-I've had a few discussions with librarians who seem inclined to point researchers at institutional repositories for code and data.
-Personally, I think having GitHub and Zenodo do all of this automatically for me (with a 3 minute configuration per repo) is the perfect solution:
+I've had a few discussions with librarians who seem inclined to point researchers at their own institutional repositories for archiving code and data.
+Personally, I think having GitHub and Zenodo do all of this automatically for me is the perfect solution:

-* quick and easy to configure;
+* quick and easy to configure (it takes about 3 minutes);

+* polished and easy user interface;

 * integrated with our daily workflow (GitHub);

+* completely automatic;

 * independent of whatever institution happens to be employing me today;

-* polished and easy user interface;

-and I see no reason to switch to using anything else.
+so I see no reason to switch to using anything else unless it solves even more problems for me :).
 I'd love to hear contrasting viewpoints, though!

 thanks!